Sunday, March 11, 2018

 How old are you?

-Your giant trunk’s hollowing , Oh, miracles of the ancient valley,
+Oh, miracle of the ancient valley,

 And the fence of the holy stone

-On which Your lord’s body
+On which your Lord’s body

-Was bathed for the last time
+Was bathed for the last time.

-De quel Age es-tu,
+De quel Age es-tu, Lord?

 I know how many years

-You bore our burden, howls, and screams,
+You bore our burdens, our howls, our screams,

-You endured our unkindness
+You endured our unkindness,

-the sparrows’ chirps.
+The sparrows’ chirps.

 Around your neck.

-And for so many years
+And for so many years,

-For Abraham’s son
+For Abraham’s son,

-A thousand heads of life-stock
+A thousand heads of livestock

-With the heaviest choppers,
+With the heaviest choppers.

-With ceremonial moods,
+In ceremonial moods,

-‘De quel Age es-tu, lord’
+“De quel Age es-tu, Lord?”

 Again and again,

-Until The thunder
+Until the thunder

 And split it